ji-zai/personal-site/content/essays/seek-truth.md

 For example, in the modern world if you want food and have some money in your hands, you have a small set of options in front of you: groceries and cook, restaurant, free food at an event, etc. There’s only so much you can explore here before you exhaust all options.
 Making a movie on the other hand has too many paths that are difficult to assess which is better.

 - Maybe there’s some mathematical angle here that is useful. (tree breadth vs. depth.
 The more possibilities, the larger the tree, and the larger the tree, the more opportunities for delusion.)

 ---

+### There is objectivity in how to measure ability to seek truth.

+For a given want, there is an objectively better and worse way to value a truth.

+Subjectivity also exists.
+When two people value truths differently, it doesn’t mean one is better and the other is worse because there is subjectivity to the degree that wants differ.
+In the extreme case: two people with very different wants will value the same truth quite differently, while both could potentially be valuing it well.

+So we can objectively compare how well two individuals value a truth to the degree they want the same thing.
+This objectivity is incredibly useful because it helps us study a skill by comparing individuals, or by comparing ourselves with our past selves and seeing the difference in how we valued a truth and why we did.

+Culturally I feel that we've moved away from looking at the world in terms of right and wrong, better and worse, etc. But this is a glaring mistake.
+There is almost certainly a better way of approaching things - for a given want.
+Yet, between us, what is better or worse only differs to the degree that our wants differ.

+---